rooseveltframework/roosevelt/README.md

 A route is the term Express uses for URL endpoints, such as `http://yoursite/blog` or `http://yoursite/about`.

 The Roosevelt framework will automatically assign a route corresponding to the name of each file in your controllers directory.
-As such, to make a new route, just make a new file in the controllers directory.
+As such, to make a new route just make a new file in the controllers directory.

 How to make a new controller file
 ===